Board of Directors and Staff

 Michele Torrey is a co-founder of Orphans Africa, along with her husband Carl Gann and friend Liza De Guzman.
 Ever since she can remember, Michele has wanted to help the children of Africa.
 Having lived for ten years overseas and traveled to over thirty countries, Michele understands the challenges and rewards of working in partnership with other cultures.
 She is the author of twelve books for children and young adults, is a professional speaker and presenter, holds a B.S. in Microbiology and Immunology from the University of Washington, an M.A. in Religion from Graceland University, and is an ordained minister with Community of Christ.

 Dave joined the OA Board in September 2011 while on-site in Tanzania as an OA volunteer.
 It was Dave’s desire to venture “outside his comfort zone” and answer the heartfelt call to service beyond himself that led to both the trip to Tanzania and the acceptance of the board position.
-Dave has worked for the Boeing Company for 33 years and is employed as a Senior Operations Analyst.
-He and his wife, Leslie, live in Everett, WA. with two greyhounds and one cat.
+Dave retired from the Boeing Company as a Senior Operations Analyst.
+He and his wife, Leslie, live in Everett, WA.
 They have three sons and five grandchildren.
 Dave has a bachelors degree in Industrial Technology Education from the University of Washington and is an ordained minister with Community of Christ.

 Chad Musgrove, Board Member